Warren Road Pupil Premium Statement

 We recognise achievement in all its forms and do our best to ensure disadvantaged pupils benefit from a broad and balanced curriculum.
 We will provide opportunities to ensure all pupils can take part in all activities including residential visits, clubs and activities – no disadvantaged pupils will be excluded from these activities.

-It will be the responsibility of the Headteacher, or a delegated member of staff, to produce regular reports for the governing body, via the Teaching, Learning and Achievement Committee
+It will be the responsibility of the Headteacher, or a delegated member of staff, to produce regular reports for the governing body, via the Teaching, Learning and Achievement Committee on the achievement of disadvantaged pupils and the impact of the school’s strategy.

 An outline of the provision funded by the Pupil Premium and impact is detailed below: